But why should I trust you?

 How is the noise generated?

 The deterministic noise is generated with the provable secure HMAC_DRBG (SHA-512) seeded with 128 bit entropy from cryptographic secure /dev/urandom.
-In our set-up, the seed includes noise from a Moonbase OneRNG hardware RNG.
+In our set-up, the seed includes noise from a hardware RNG.

 Why should I use it?

-With a Revealer your secrets are encrypted, invulnerable to physical access.
+If your secrets are encrypted, they are invulnerable to physical access.
 This allows you to create redundant backups without reducing safety.
-Ultimately it adds a layer of noise to your seed or password, encrypting it in two-factors.
-With the benefit that requires no computer or expertise to decrypt.
+Ultimately it adds a layer of noise to your seed or password.
+Encrypting it visually in two-factors has the benefit that requires no computer or expertise to decrypt.